reid41/shell-pilot/README.md

 ## Disclaimer

-* This is still a test project for using online models and local LLM in shell environment. `It is not production ready, so do not use in critical/production system.`
+* This is still a test project for using online models and local LLM in shell environment. `It is not production ready, so do not use in critical/production system, and do not use to analyze customer data.`

 ## Getting Started